Executive Director, ACCC

 "Most difficult is the treatment summaries and care plans.
 These are not in EMR and need to be done by hand—very time consuming."

-pressure from payers drives this trend.
+to increase; pressure from payers drives this trend.

 Cancer programs reported serious concerns about accepting injectables from specialty pharmacies.
 The cancer program is expected to assume the costs of storing and handling, but is not able to bill for these costs.
 The cancer program faces greater challenges with regard to operations, reimbursement, patient safety and institutional liability.